davidgohel/officer/README.md

 In a PowerPoint document, one can set a slide as selected and reach a particular shape (and remove it or add text).

-The file generation is performed with function `print`.
+ile generation is performed with the `print()` function.

 ### import PowerPoint document in a data.frame

-Function `pptx_summary` read and import content of a PowerPoint document into a data.frame object.
+The `pptx_summary()` function reads and imports content of a PowerPoint document into a tibble object.
 The function handles paragraphs, tables and images.

 Extensions
 ----------